5 Steps to Raise over $40,000,000 for Apartment Syndications

-How do you raise private capital from high net individuals to invest in large multifamily deals?
-Well, that question assumes that 1) you have high net worth individuals in your network and 2) you know how to syndicate large multifamily deals.
+Wondering how to raise investment capital for real estate from high-net individuals?
+Well, that question assumes that 1) you have high net-worth individuals in your network and 2) you know how to syndicate large multifamily deals.
 If you are like most entrepreneurs, neither of those assumptions are true.
-So, the real question is, how do I create a network of high net worth individuals, and how do I learn how to syndicate large multifamily deals?
+So, the real questions are, how do I create a network of high net-worth individuals, and how do I learn how to syndicate large multifamily deals?

-Dave Zook, who has closed on over 2,800 units since 2010, has raised well over $30 million for apartment syndication deals.
-But, at one point he was like you.
+Dave Zook, who has closed on over 2,800 units since 2010, has raised well over $40 million for apartment syndication deals.
+At one point, however, he was like you.
 He didn’t have the connections, nor did he know how to invest in apartments.
-So, how did he get to where he is today, and how can you replicate his success?
+So, how did he get to where he is today and how can you replicate his success?

-In our recent conversation, he condensed his journey into a five-step process to raising millions of dollars from private money investors.
+In our recent conversation, he condensed his journey into a five-step process to raising millions in private investment money.

 Step #1 – Build a Reputation